HomeMy WebLinkAbout04/26/831

 the vote, Mayor Schmeltzer exercized the prerogative of the Chair,

-declared Councilmember Wood out of order, and moved on to Item 8.
+declared Councilmember wood out of order, and moved on to Item 8.

 PROPOSED ACTION - to overrule the decision of the Chair.